alvinmurimi/Tanda/README.md

 use Tanda;
 ```
 ### Airtime Purchase (Pinless prepaid airtime)
-You can use this API for direct airtime topups.
+You can use this API for direct airtime topups.<br>
 Accepted parameters:
 1.  `Provider` - Service provider ID `SAFARICOM`, `AIRTEL`, `TELKOM`.
 2.  `MSISDN` - Phone number in international format.